Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 This classification is purely opinion-based, yet there's reasoning behind all this.
 It's mostly based on my own experience in software engineering, and a couple of other ideas.
 It mostly comes from the fact that I like my code to be deterministic and easily modifiable.
 I'm also a little product-oriented, so I fiddle around with different configuration quite often.

 **Each object must have a reasonable lifetime.** Service objects are essentially complex functions and procedures, and their lifetime should _probably_ be similar to one of any other function, module or class.
 Even if we're into OOP, instantiating and object which can only be used once before being discarded seems to go against the general idea.
+Sure, there are cases where the function lifetime should be short, but those cases require extra thought.

 **Logic should be easily extendable.** Especially if we're building a start-up which is rapidly evolving.
 Want to pay your contractors a 10% bonus instead of a usual 5%?
 Just configure the service and use it.
 Handy for rapid and cheap experimenting.
 Want to refund a user _even though we normally don't_?
 Just use the service with a different set of policies.
 Works best if I don't have to write any code to customize it.